 WACS also offers seasonal programs such as Easter baskets, school supplies, Thanksgiving meals, and Christmas food boxes and gifts.
-For information, visit https://waukeechristianservices.org/seasonal-programs.
+Apply online.

 PROGRAMS FOR CHILDREN

 WACS provides children and students with nutrition to help them develop, learn and thrive.
 When children are nourished, they can focus on playing, reading and learning - not worrying about the source of their next meal.